smfm-project/sen2mosaic/docs/source/worked_example.rst

 To perform atmospheric correction and cloud masking we call the tool ``preprocess.py``.
 We need to specify Sentinel-2 level 1C input files, a directory containing level 1C files, or a single tile within a .SAFE file ``*.SAFE/GRANULE/*``).

-To process all .SAFE files for the tile 36KWA, we can submit the following line:
+To process all .SAFE files for the tile 36KWA (in the current working directory), we can submit the following line:

 .. code-block:: console

-    s2m L2A -t 36KWA *.SAFE
+    s2m preprocess -t 36KWA

 This command will loop through each Sentinel-2 level 1C file and process them one at a time.
-You might alternatively want to specify a single level 1C .SAFE file, and run several commands similtaneously.
-Bear in mind that this will require access to a large quanity of memory.
+You might alternatively want to run several commands similtaneously using the ``-p`` flag, but bear in mind that this will require access to a large quanity of memory.

 Here we didn't specify the options ``-o`` (``--output_dir``) and ``--g`` (``--gipp``), which can be used to output data to a location other than the directory containing input files, or the ``-r`` (``--remove``) option, which would delete Sentinel-2 level 1C data once data is finished processing.